 If the object was powered on, the task fails, but rolls back any value changes and powers the machine back on.
 If the object was powered off, the task succeeds and the value is changed in vCenter Server.
 However, the target object is left in a state where you cannot power it on using either actions or the vCenter Server without manually changing the CPU or memory to a supported value.

-- In the menu, click Administration, then select History from the left pane.
+- From the left menu, click Administration, then select Recent Tasks from the left pane.

 - In the task list, locate your failed Power On VM action, and review the messages associated with the task.